An Se-young: Career

 In 2022, An reached five finals in the BWF World Tour, winning the Korea Open, Malaysia Masters, and the Australian Open; and also finished as runners-up in the All England and Japan Opens.
 She also claimed the bronze medals in the women's singles at the Asian and World Championships.
 Together with the South Korean women's team, she clinched the Uber Cup.

 An marked huge milestones for Korean badminton in 2023.
 She became the first ever Korean women's singles to win the World Championships title in 2023 BWF World Championships, and was the first Korean women's singles to win the Asian Games in 29 years.
 She also won the gold medal in the women's team at the Asian Games.
 In the BWF World Tour, she claimed eight titles out of ten finals, and topped the women's singles ranking on 1 August 2023.

 In the first half of 2024 season, An played seven individual tournaments, won 3 titles in the Malaysia, French, and the Singapore Opens, and also became finalist in the Indonesia Open.
 An clinched the gold medal in the women's singles final at the Paris 2024 Olympics, defeating China's He Bingjiao 2–0, marking South Korea's first gold in this event since Bang Soo-hyun's victory in 1996.
+Following her triumphant gold medal victory at the Paris 2024 Olympics, An Se-young entered a period of both reflection and recovery.
+After a brief hiatus to address long-standing injury concerns and navigating internal discussions with the Badminton Korea Association (BKA), she made a highly anticipated return to the international circuit at the Denmark Open, where she impressively reached the final and secured the runner-up position.
+Continuing her post-Olympic momentum, she showcased her unwavering resilience by clinching the title at the China Masters.
+She concluded her competitive season by finish as the semi-finalist in the World Tour Finals in December.
+An was honored as the BWF Female Player of the Year for the second year in a row.